 It is better to avoid planting hedges or bushes that are difficult to maintain or to have a pond built if you do not have a green thumb or do not want to give your yard time!
 Then prefer buildings without plants (gravel road, terrace, wooden fence, etc.).

 Our advice: always start looking for an “atmosphere” for your future garden.
 Would you like a Zen garden?
 A flower garden?
 A simple garden?
 An English garden?
 For larger yards, there are several ideas you can steal from the classic beauty of British estate gardens.
 For those in the Michigan area, our friends at Shelby Sterling do a beautiful job of maintaining larger lawns with ornate landscaping!

 3. Set priorities

-Once you have listed the different amenities, you dream of, determine the priority and feasibility of each one.
+Once you have listed the different amenities you’d like to add or change, determine the priority and feasibility of each one.
 Designing your garden by order of necessity,and then preference, will help you match your vision with your budget.
 In general, the steps of landscaping the yard are as follows :

-- Earthworks and landscaping work (embankment, excavation, etc.)
+- Earthwork and landscaping work (embankment, excavation, etc.)

 - Cleaning the yard, and removal of plants or unwanted amenities (fence, rock, etc.).

-- Exterior construction work (construction of a terrace, construction of the patio, development of a gravel road, etc.).
+- Exterior construction work (construction of a terrace, patio, gazebo, or walkway, for instance)

 - Garden decoration (benches, etc.).

-Note that using a landscape architect or outdoor architect (if only for the design of the garden and not its implementation) can allow you to receive valuable advice and avoid mistakes of beginners.
+Note that using a landscape architect or outdoor architect (if only for the design of the garden and not its implementation) can allow you to receive valuable advice and avoid “beginner’s mistakes.”

 4. Define the budget to develop its exterior

 The price of landscaping the garden depends on both the plants and materials used, as well as any professional labor costs you may need to finance.
-For a limited budget, prefer to carry out the majority of the arrangements by yourself, and avoid using expensive plants or starting major construction work (terrace, veranda, etc.).
+For a limited budget, you may prefer to carry out the majority of the arrangements by yourself, and avoid using expensive plants or starting major construction work.